 To consider narrative design in many Corporate-Cyberpunk games the nuanced storytelling equivalent of (say) “Escape From L.A” (John Carpenter, 1996.)
 This movie rules, BTW.

 This, from a medium constantly claiming to be the final word in.. whatever.
-To imagine possible minor improvements to narrative / storytelling technique in (say) Cyberpunk 2077 – whose gameplay demo sounds designed by people called Meredith Stout with joyless faces of corporate convent nun’s privates – who seem to get their tryhard ideas about futuristic storytelling from listening to LOLtube comments left by Edgelords.
+To imagine possible minor improvements to narrative / storytelling technique in (say) Cyberpunk 2077 – whose gameplay demo sounds designed by people called Meredith Stout with joyless faces of corporate convent nun’s privates – who seem to get their Tryhard ideas about futuristic storytelling from listening to LOLtube comments left by mutant EdgeLords.

-“Why do you sound like a badly written 2D character from an oldskool videogame?”
+“Why do you sound like a badly written 2D character from some oldskool videogame?”

-Where are the actually ugly people – even the ones with extreme body mods look nicely presented – clean dirt carefully applied to the faces of bad actors.
+And where are the plain n’ ugly people in such a future?
+Even the ones with extreme body mods look nicely presented; clean dirt carefully applied to the faces of bad actors.

-Despite the flash dash hype on this Cyberpunk train to nowhere – it’s just more of the same material conditions of monetary virtuality we see today, just even more amped up on bad designer media steroids – like some top floor executive producer saw the gameplay footage and said “It’s fine I guess – just er make it a bit Darker™”.
-Thing is, modern Cyberpunk seems about as dark and dangerous as a Cybergoth Dance Party – which in fact appears more enjoyable:
+Despite the flash dash hype on this Cyberpunk train to nowhere – it’s just more of the same material conditions of monetary virtuality we see today, just even more amped up on bad designer media steroids – like some top floor executive producer saw the gameplay footage and said “It’s fine I guess – just er make it a bit Darker.”
+Thing is, modern Cyberpunk seems about as dark and dangerous as a Cybergoth Dance Party – which appears far more enjoyable:

 To imagine if someone street NPC were to gaze off longingly in middle distance and suddenly state “I miss the memory of trees” or “I hate working.
-I just want the chance to live” or “My boss is an asshole and I want you to spatterkill him with an orbital lazor” – but no; people here are simply raw human resources – material for coldly calculating (death) dealing machines to process into resellable consumption units.
+I just want the chance to live” or “My boss is a total goatse and I want to spatterkill him with a remote jacked orbital lazor” – but no; people here are simply raw human resources – material for coldly calculating (death) dealing machines to process into re-sellable consumption units.